Founder and CEO

 David joined GFL in May 2017 as Executive Vice President & Chief Financial Officer and is responsible for financial management and reporting, corporate finance, investor relations and information technology.
 David has more than 25 years of financial and executive management experience with capital intensive industries including transportation and logistics, energy and telecommunications.
 Prior to joining GFL, David was Executive Vice President & Chief Financial Officer and a Board Director at Canada Cartage where he was responsible for strategy and all areas of financial management as well as M&A, IT, legal and risk management.
 Prior to Canada Cartage, David held various senior finance and corporate development roles in a variety of private and public Canadian companies and began his career with PricewaterhouseCoopers LLP.
 David is also a member of the Board of Governors and Chair of the Finance Committee at St. Clement’s School.
 David is a Chartered Professional Accountant (CPA, CA) and holds the ICD.D designation.
 He has a Bachelor’s degree from the University of Western Ontario and MBA from the Schulich School of Business at York University.

-Luke joined GFL as Director, Mergers & Acquisitions in January 2015 and became Executive Vice-President, Corporate Development in October 2016.
+Luke joined GFL as Director, Mergers & Acquisitions in January 2015, became Executive Vice-President, Corporate Development in October 2016 and was named GFL’s Chief Operating Officer on January 1, 2018.
 Luke has 15 years of financial management experience with a focus on financial analysis, mergers and acquisitions and general corporate finance.
 Prior to joining GFL, Luke was a Director in the Deal Advisory group of KPMG LLP where he provided due diligence services to Canadian private equity market investors.
 Prior to that, Luke worked in KPMG’s Complex Accounting group.
 Luke is a Chartered Professional Accountant and holds a Bachelor’s Degree in Commerce from Concordia University.

 Joy joined GFL as Vice President, Legal in March of 2011 and became General Counsel in May of 2014.
 Joy has an LLB from the University of Toronto and has practiced law since her call to the bar in 1983, initially in private practice with a small boutique firm in Hamilton, Ontario and since 1997 primarily as in house counsel for publicly traded and private companies in the waste management sector.
 Joy was General Counsel of Capital Environmental Resource Inc. from 1997 to 1998 at the time of its initial public offering and listing on NASDAQ and was Associate General Counsel at Waste Services Inc. (the successor to Capital Environmental) from 2003 to 2010, where she was responsible for all commercial and legal compliance matters affecting the company’s waste management operations including acquisitions and divestitures, contract and employment matters and worked with WSI’s General Counsel on financings and securities matters.
 In November 2016, Joy was recognized as one of Canada’s Top 100 Most Powerful Women of 2016.